weiny2/linux-kernel/Documentation/x86/resctrl_ui.rst

 The bandwidth throttling is a core specific mechanism on some of Intel SKUs.
-Using a high bandwidth and a low bandwidth setting on two threads sharing a core will result in both threads being throttled to use the low bandwidth.
-The fact that Memory bandwidth allocation(MBA) is a core specific mechanism where as memory bandwidth monitoring(MBM) is done at the package level may lead to confusion when users try to apply control via the MBA and then monitor the bandwidth to see if the controls are
+Using a high bandwidth and a low bandwidth setting on two threads sharing a core may result in both threads being throttled to use the low bandwidth (see "thread_throttle_mode").

+The fact that Memory bandwidth allocation(MBA) may be a core specific mechanism where as memory bandwidth monitoring(MBM) is done at the package level may lead to confusion when users try to apply control via the MBA and then monitor the bandwidth to see if the controls are